edwardlavender/flapper_sim/README.md

             store the results from the analyses of these simulated data is also set up;

+      - `sim_analyse` analyses the simulated movement path(s) and
+        methods for examining emergent patterns of space use.

       - `sim_workhorse` provides methods for implementing the `flapper` family of algorithms to simulated data.